Trained Social Workers Are Needed Now More Than Ever — Prepare to Impact Lives with a BSW

 In-Depth Learning Experience

-All seniors participate in a 400-hour internship with a local social service agency.
+All seniors participate in a 400-hour (or more) internship with a local social service agency.
 Locations include hospitals, homeless service providers, women’s shelters, schools, child welfare agencies, probation programs, developmental disability service providers, mental health agencies, drug and alcohol abuse prevention and treatment facilities, and senior centers/skilled nursing facilities.
 Internship opportunities provide contacts in the field and ensure that social work majors graduate with significant, relevant experience on their résumés.

 BSW Program Mission, Goals, and Competencies

 The Bachelor of Social Work program at Azusa Pacific University seeks to develop competent generalist social work practitioners who can apply the knowledge, values, and skills of social work, while integrating a Christian perspective, in order to enhance the well-being of diverse individuals, families, groups, organizations, and communities, advancing social justice locally and globally.

 View BSW program goals and competencies in the Undergraduate Academic Catalog.

 Is This Major Right for You?